Tuesday, September 28, 2010

 When I started this whole thing I really felt that it was a "saygobedo." --A say-go-be-do is that little voice that you hear in your head and you immediately follow it.
 You either say it, go to it, be it, or do it.
 It is a powerful concept that can truly change your life.
 In my religion-LDS- it is often called following the spirit.

-ful.
+The sunrise was so peaceful.
 I couldn't get enough of it!

 Sometimes I get so wrapped up in "following the spirit" and questioning whether or not it is the spirit.
 I think saygobedo has taken the pressure of making sure it is the spirit etc, and I just do it.
 This entire process was FULL of saygobedo.